-Born on October 4, 1967 in San Francisco, California
+Born on October 4th, 1967

 In 2001, editor Marty Baron of The Boston Globe assigns a team of journalists to investigate allegations against John Geoghan, an unfrocked priest accused of molesting more than 80 boys.
 Led by editor Walter "Robby" Robinson (Michael Keaton), reporters Michael Rezendes (Mark Ruffalo), Matt Carroll and Sacha Pfeiffer interview victims and try to unseal sensitive documents.
 The reporters make it their mission to provide proof of a cover-up of sexual abuse within the Roman Catholic Church.

 After leaving the South as a young man and finding employment at an elite hotel in Washington, D.C., Cecil Gaines (Forest Whitaker) gets the opportunity of a lifetime when he is hired as a butler at the White House.
 Over the course of three decades, Cecil has a front-row seat to history and the inner workings of the Oval Office.
 However, his commitment to his "First Family" leads to tension at home, alienating his wife (Oprah Winfrey) and causing conflict with his anti-establishment son.

 Orson Welles (Liev Schreiber), all charisma and stubborn vision, is signed to direct films for RKO Pictures with a startling amount of creative freedom.
 Welles decides to make production number 281 a disguised biopic of media tycoon William Randolph Hearst (James Cromwell), a film which would come to be known as "Citizen Kane."
 But Welles doesn't understand just how much clout Hearst yields.
 When he gets word of the unflattering production, Hearst does everything in his power to stop it.